-To this end The Football League has developed a 'Good Practice Guidance' to ensure member clubs are clear on their responsibilities in helping make football a safer place for all.
+To this end, The Football League has developed and recently reviewed the Safeguarding 'Good Practice Guidance' to ensure member clubs are clear on their responsibilities in helping make football a safer place for all.

-The guidance also endorses and promotes The Football Association's Safeguarding Policy and Procedures and ensures that we have a proactive and integrated approach to safeguarding everyone within football.
-It recognises that professional clubs have a duty of care to all children, young people and vulnerable adults who participate in their activities and it outlines the arrangements clubs should have in place to meet that duty.
+The guidance also endorses and promotes the Safeguarding Policy and Procedures developed across Affiliated Football and also those produced by The Football Association.
+This ensures that we have a proactive and integrated approach to safeguarding everybody within football.
+It also recognises that professional clubs have a duty of care to all children, young people and vulnerable adults who participate in their activities and it outlines the arrangements clubs should have in place to meet that duty.

 Gordon Taylor (Chief Executive, The PFA)

-The Football League consults at national level with the Football Supporters' Federation, is a member of Level Playing Field (formerly the National Association of Disabled Supporters) and the Consultative Committee of Supporters Direct, contributing to discussion and responding to issues in order to improve supporters' experience and enjoyment of the game.
+The Football League consults at national level with the Football Supporters' Federation, Supporters Direct and Level Playing Field (formerly the National Association of Disabled Supporters), contributing to discussion and responding to issues in order to improve supporters' experience and enjoyment of the game.

-The League also has representation on the National Kick it Out Advisory Group and continues to develop ways to consult with other football bodies and Government.
+The League also has representation on the Kick it Out Professional Game Guidance Group and continues to develop ways to consult with other football bodies and Government.

 The following policies apply in respect of these Football League events: